Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Health and safety at swimming pools – how to meet your responsibilities.

-Swimming pools provide are a major recreational amenity and health benefit for many.
+Swimming pools provide a major recreational amenity and health benefit for many.
 They are generally safe places considering the number of people who use them every year.
 However, they can present a number of specific health and safety hazards.

 Health and safety law and swimming pools